dietervansteenwegen/python_cookie/{{cookiecutter.project_name_short}}/.vscode/python.instructions.md

 - Updated docstrings/type hints if necessary when making changes.
 - When making significant changes, update the changelog in `CHANGELOG.md` in the "not yet released" section.
 Be brief.
 Prefix with "<copilot>"
 - Use timezone aware datetime objects.
+- For small scripts, use inline script metadata according to pep 723